NatalijaKostovska/mobile-app-clockin/README.md

 ## Description

 A mobile time-tracking application built using React Native and Expo.
-This app helps users track their working hours efficiently.
+This app helps admin and users to track and menage their working hours.

 ## Features